 - 1. Check the integrity of all wiring. - 2.
 Apply 24 VDC power to the Power Supply PCB board.
-Also, the digital display second line will quickly display the DTM, (digital transmitter module) serial number and Software version.

-NOTE: To display the DTM numbers push the joystick to the left.
+The sample pump will activate.
+Also, the digital display second line will quickly display th DTM, (digital transmitter module) serial number and Software version. - NOTE: To display the DTM numbers push the joystick to the left.
 To display the gas and range push the joystick down and the gas and range will continuously scroll.
 To stop the scrolling, push the joystick down.